Glaucoma

 Systemic Therapy

-Other systemic medications, such as carbonic anhydrase inhibitors, are associated with are strictly second-line agents.
+Other systemic medications, such as carbonic anhydrase inhibitors, are second-line agents.

 Laser Therapy

-Trabeculoplasty (laser application to tissues for aqueous absorption in the angle between the cornea and iris) is acceptable as first line-therapy in select patients.[20]
-Laser therapy lowers intraocular pressure by increasing the drainage of aqueous humor.
+Trabeculoplasty (laser application to tissues for aqueous absorption in the angle between the cornea and iris) is acceptable as first-line therapy in select patients.[21]
+Laser therapy lowers IOP by increasing the drainage of aqueous humor.

 Laser therapy or cryotherapy can also be used to destroy the ciliary body, which is the site of aqueous humor production.